CDC Victoria: Westrans

 In May 1991, St Kilda Bus Service was purchased with route 606 Port Melbourne – St Kilda and rebranded Werribee Bus Lines.

-The Point Cook – Werribee (Blue Riband), Bono, Sitch and Weribee operations were later rebranded as Westrans in Westrans.
+The Point Cook – Werribee (Blue Riband), Bono, Sitch and Werribee operations were later rebranded as Westrans in Westrans.
 However, the Sitch, Altona Bus Lines and Point Cook – Werribee names remained in use as legal entities of Kefford Corporation until the late 2000s to early 2010s.
 These three entities later became the CDC Sunshine, CDC Altona and CDC Werribee subsidiary companies of CDC Victoria respectively.

 Eastrans

 In January 1988, Kefford Corporation also purchased routes 605 Melbourne central business district − Elsternwick and 630 Elwood − Monash University from Sinclair's Bus Service.
 Sinclairs' previously acquired route 605 from Eastern Suburbs Omnibus Service in 1972.
 The operation of routes 605 and 630 was rebranded as Eastrans in the 1990s.
 However, both Sinclair (as W Sinclair & Sons) and Eastern Suburbs Omnibus Service names remained in use as legal entities of Kefford Corporation and the entities were also the operators of both routes until 2011–2012.
 W Sinclair & Sons later became the CDC Oakleigh subsidiary company of CDC Victoria.

 On 16 October 2006, Eastrans commenced operation of SmartBus route 900, jointly operated with Grenda's Bus Service.